Superglobals

 If called with a single argument and

-isn't already a string, it will be automatically stringified.
-(This is equivalent to calling$str()
+error_messageisn't already a string, it will be automatically stringified.
+(This is equivalent to calling$str()on the argument.) -

 Calling this function with more than one argument is equivalent to calling